sanity-io/sanity/CONTRIBUTING.md

 ## Merging

 Prefer squash + merge.
-If it makes sense to keep individual commits (e.g. different people have been working on the same feature), the pull request should be merged with the "Rebase + merge"-button.
-If possible, each individual commit message should be rewritten with the pull-request number in parenthesis, e.g. `[some-package] Fix stuff (#22)`
+If it makes sense to keep individual commits (e.g. different people have been working on the same feature), rebase + merge is preferred.
+If possible, each individual commit message should be rewritten with the pull-request number in parenthesis, e.g. `fix(scope): some fixed thing (#22)`

 ## Branches